Engage in live, instructor-led lectures and peer discussions

-Learn BigML, Kaggle, Decision Trees, Regressions in Excel, and more.
+Learn BigML, Kaggle, Decision Trees, Regressions, and more

-Participate in Q&A with managers from leading Fortune 500 tech companies.
+Participate in Q&A with startups and managers from leading Fortune 500 tech companies

 ABOUT THIS COURSE